2sic/2sxc-docs/2sxc Docs Generator/web-api/specs/url-schema.md

 `[root]/app/[app-identity]/[app-part]/[specifics]`

-1. The `root` is determined by DNN and changes a bit by DNN version, portal, and language configuration. [more](#part-1-the-root-path)
+1. The `root` is determined by Dnn and changes a bit by Dnn version, portal, and language configuration. [more](#part-1-the-root-path)
 1. The `app-identity` says what app we're addressing.
 It's often `auto` for auto-detection, but when auto-detection isn't available, it's the app-folder name. [more](#part-2-the-app-identity)
 1. the `app-part` determines if we're accessing [content](#part-3a-app-part-content), [query](#part-3b-app-part-query) or [api](#part-3c-app-part-custom-c-web-api) of the app.
 1. The `specifics` is a path part describing what exactly what we're accessing and varies depending on the API.